tedtran6/UTDCrime/README.md

   <img src = "images/campusmapcolored.png" width = "850">
 </p>

-As you may be able to see, the roads are where most of the crimes are occuring.
+As you may be able to see, the roads are where most of the crimes are occurring.
 This can be for several reasons: students likely aren't the majority of people who are reporting the crimes.
-The crimes occuring here are likely the campus police catching students for speeding, or other driving related crimes.
+The crimes occurring here are likely the campus police catching students for speeding, or other driving related crimes.
 Also, the roads cover a large stretch of land with high density flow of traffic through them.
 This increases the chances of a person committing a crime in that area.

 Note: anything below 45 incident reports were not colored in and are grey on the map.